bluesky66-dev/kibana/x-pack/plugins/fleet/README.md

 You need to have `docker` to run ingest manager api integration tests

-1. In one terminal, run the tests from the HyperSec Kibana root directory with
+1. In one terminal, run the tests from the Kibana root directory with

    ```
    FLEET_PACKAGE_REGISTRY_PORT=12345 yarn test:ftr:server --config x-pack/test/fleet_api_integration/config.ts
    ```

-1. in a second terminal, run the tests from the HyperSec Kibana root directory with
+1. in a second terminal, run the tests from the Kibana root directory with

    ```
    FLEET_PACKAGE_REGISTRY_PORT=12345 yarn test:ftr:runner --config x-pack/test/fleet_api_integration/config.ts